Our Culture

 For universal owners, this has implications for their entire investment portfolios.
 Some, like pension funds, have multidecade or even infinite time horizons.
 It is in the interest of such institutions to drive emissions reduction across their range of holdings, regardless of whether a particular company is a heavy emitter or not, given the entire economy’s imperative of achieving net-zero.

-We believe it is critical that businesses, investors, and capital allocators factor climate change into their long-term strategies as they would any other environmental, social, and governance issues.
+We believe it is critical that businesses, investors, and capital allocators factor climate change into their long-term strategies as they would any other environmental, social, and governance (ESG) issues.
 However, climate change differs from other ESG risks in some key ways.
 First, it is a nonlinear risk with no historical precedent.
 While we know that the average earth temperature is rising, geography-specific consequences are harder to assess.
 Some places will become hotter and drier, while others might become colder and wetter.
 So-called feedback loops and tipping points can produce sudden and unpredictable changes to the earth’s climate.
-Second, climate change suffers from a collective action problem as well as a timing mismatch or what former Bank of England governor Mark Carney has termed “the tragedy of the horizons.”8 By the time many of the effects are truly felt systematically throughout the world, it might be too late to reverse them.
+Second, climate change suffers from a collective action problem as well as a timing mismatch or what former Bank of England governor Mark Carney has termed “the tragedy of the horizon.”11 By the time many of the effects are truly felt systematically throughout the world, it might be too late to reverse them.
 Third, the risks presented by climate change, unlike other ESG factors, will eventually affect almost every sector of the economy, although the exact risks and opportunities will differ by industry.

-Integrating Climate Change Factors into Our Investment Process
+Integrating Climate Change Factors Into Our Investment Process

 There is much debate about how best to fight and adapt to climate change.
 We acknowledge both the complexity and unpredictability of climate change as well as the challenges in mitigating it, and we do not purport to have all the answers.
 What we can do is focus on the things that matter and that we as investors can control.
 Our approach to climate change to date has been a pragmatic and materiality-based one, driven by our core investment philosophy.